Asian Fritillary (Euphydryas intermedia)

 back to list

 A rather rare and localised species that occurs in France only in the northern regions of the French Alpes.
 It is equally localised in the other parts of its European range in Switzerland and Austria, although its distribution extends into eastern Asia (hence the name).
-It has a relatively early flight period for a high altitude (1600-2100m) species, hence the condition of the only one I have seen so far.
+It has a relatively early flight period for a high altitude (1600-2100m) species, hence the condition of the only one I had seen as of 20 July 2016.

 The subspecies that occurs in the Alpes is wolfensbergeri.